KarolinaFrieszova/MITx-6.00.1x/README.md

 problem 3 - Built the Hangman game which generates a random secret word from a text file.

 - Let the user know how many letters the secretWord contains.
-- Ask user to guess letter per round
+- Ask the user to guess letter per round
-- The user should receive feedback immediately after each guess about whether their guess appears in the computers word.
+- The user should receive feedback immediately after each guess about whether their guess appears in the computer's word.
 - After each round, you should also display to the user the partially guessed word so far, as well as letters that the user has not yet guessed.